Is there the ideal diet and training for each person?

 Article written by Sik Nutrition.

-Our mission is to guide, educate and motivate all those interested in reaching their goals, whether health or physical / performance.
+Our mission is to guide, educate and motivate all those interested in achieving their health and fitness/performance goals.

-All of our articles are based on scientific facts and experience from Sik Nutrition Coaches.
+All our articles are based on scientific facts and experience of Sik Nutrition Coaches.